cc-skuehn/Optimization/README.md

 - In case the algorithm reaches max_iterations before converging increase this value (in grad_descent.R)

 When you feel ready for the Rosenbrock function f_4 then choose fixed_stepsize = 1e-7 first, in higher dimensions you have to take even smaller values.
 Don't forget to increase max_interations - and have a good book at hand for the waiting time ;-)

+#### grad_descent_minimal.R

+This is just to show you how compact Gradient Descent can be implemented.
+It is not integrated into the other scripts, but it should produce the same results.
+I have chosen Armijo with widening as stepsize, it is contained into the file as well so basically all you need to do is replacing grad_descent(...) by grad_descent_minimal(...) with an appropriate argument list.